mcotton/EE-manufacturing-web/README.md

 ### Installation ###

 This project uses Flask and Python3.
-It can be challenging to install and configure and it is recommend to use Docker.
+It is recommend to use Docker.

 To build the docker container

 `docker build -t webapp .`

 to run it

-`docker run -it webapp -p 3000:3000`
+`docker run -it -p 3000:3000 webapp`

-If you choose not to use Docker, you can find all the steps required to install this inside the `Dockerfile`
+If you choose not to use Docker, you can find all the steps required to install on a linux server inside the `Dockerfile`

 ### Questions, Comments, Suggestions ###